civol/HDLRuby/README.md

 end
 ```

-The code above will actually result in the following block:
+The code above will result in the following block:

 ```ruby
 par do